hakbar0/Crypto-App/README.md

 This is a Crypto App that display's the top 20 coins in terms of marketcap.

 Note this is an android application.
-You will need an android an phone.
+You will need an android phone.
 You will also need the Expo App installed on android.
 Please click on the link to show how to use on android.